 The non-receipt of notice of a meeting of directors by, or a failure to give notice of a meeting of directors to, a director on leave of absence approved by the directors does not invalidate any act, matter or thing done or resolution passed at the meeting if the non-receipt or failure occurred by accident or error.

-(f) Attendance by a person at a meeting of directors waives any objection that person may have to a failure to give notice of the meeting.
+Attendance by a person at a meeting of directors waives any objection that person may have to a failure to give notice of the meeting.

 Quorum at meetings of directors